Cognitive-behavioral therapy exercises for anxiety

 - Journaling: Journaling therapy is an important form of writing therapy.
-It requires the individual to honestly write down his/her thought processes, feelings and emotions.
+It requires the individual to write down his/her thought processes honestly, feelings, and emotions.
 The individual has to describe why they are feeling a particular way and write a detailed description of the intensity of their thoughts and emotions.
 This therapy exercise helps the individual be aware of the sources and triggers of anxiety and identify ways they can cope with them.

 - Writing down Self Statements: This writing therapy requires an individual to write down counteractive statements to the negative thoughts they think.
 This therapy helps the individual to overcome negative thought patterns with positive affirmations.
-For e.g. an individual who feels useless can think “I am an intelligent and creative being”.
+E.g., an individual who feels useless can think, “I am an intelligent and creative being.”

-- Alternative Action Formulation: This therapy technique is used by a therapist to guide their client through anxiety treatment and understand the rationality behind their thoughts.
-This therapy form is administered in the form of a worksheet wherein the client has to:
+- Alternative Action Formulation: This therapy technique is used by a therapist to guide their clients through anxiety treatment and understand the rationality behind their thoughts.
+This therapy form administered in the form of a worksheet wherein the client has to:

 - Firstly, make a note of all their problems